What is Tinea Versicolor | An Investigative Look into This Common Fungal Infection

 From Natural Skin Flora to Unnatural Yeast Proliferation – The Underlining Causes of Tinea Versicolor

 Did you know yeast is present throughout your entire body?
 In fact, there are several variations of bodily yeast found throughout your skin and within your intestines.
 While the presence of yeast is considered part of the normal human cutaneous flora, its concentration and ability to physically alter the health and appearance of the skin are generally maintained through natural skin barriers and a delicate balance maintained by diet and biological factors.
 However, when this balancing act becomes disturbed through hormonal changes, environmental factors, or immune system alterations, a widespread infection can take place.

-Environmental Causes – People who live in hot, humid climates are statistically more likely to develop mild to severe Tinea Versicolor.
+Environmental Causes – People who live in hot, humid climates are statistically, up to 40%, more likely to develop mild to severe Tinea Versicolor.
 This skin condition is especially common in tropical locations where air moisture remains relatively high throughout the year.

 Immuno-Suppression Patients – Those who have a compromised immune system due to disease, medication, or physical conditions, such as pregnancy, are likely to experience some level of yeast outbreak.

 Unlike other forms of yeast infections, such as Candida, Tinea Versicolor symptoms are not painful and for many go unnoticed until the flora colony has progressed over a large portion of the body.
 In the most minor cases, Tinea results in slight discoloration of the skin.
 However, in moderate to severe infections, the overgrowth of Malassezia furfur results in scaly patches.
 These patches are easily identifiable as they feature a unique coloration, which typically ranges from white to tan – even from pink to brown.